arianrhodsandlot/nostalgist/docs/src/content/docs/apis/launch.md

     If you want to specify how to use your custom cores, a custom `resolveCoreJs` can be implemented by your self to achieve this.

-    You can also pass an `Object` instead of a `string` to use a loaded a custom url as the core.
+    You can also pass an `Object` instead of a `string` to load data from custom urls as the core.
 Here's an example.
     ```js
     await Nostalgist.launch({
       core: {